Why Landlords Shouldn’t Use PayPal or Venmo to Collect Rent

 Why PayPal and Venmo Fall Short for Rent Collection

-Though there are several related apps to facilitate mobile payments, we’ll focus on two of the most popular platforms: PayPal and Venmo.
+Though there are several P2P apps used to facilitate mobile payments, we’ll focus on two of the most popular platforms: PayPal and Venmo.
 Both are free to download and available for users to connect to their desired bank account to fund balances and make payments.
-Despite their speed and simplicity, they have shortcomings that may inconvenience landlords:
+Despite their speed and simplicity, they have shortcomings that may inconvenience landlords.

 If you are using PayPal or Venmo to collect rent, you need to be sure that you are using a business account to do so.
 Business accounts come with additional fees (see Fees section of this article), so many landlords try to bypass this by using a personal account.
 This is a direct violation of their User Agreements.
 Here’s what Venmo has to say: